metabrainz/data-set-hoster/README.md

          passed in parameters, the function should carry out more error checking on the arguments and then fetch the data needed.
 This function should return a list of dicts with keys named exactly after each of the outputs.
+         Alternatively, return a tuple of (data, summary), and the summary will be displayed as HTML above the results.
+Use this to return additional information about the queries, such timing or debug information.
          For the POST method endpoint the arguments count and offset may be provided -- for the web view and GET JSON views, offset and count are not handled.